royhansen99/object-recipes/README.md

 // If the new value is identical (Object.is) to current value, there
 // is no change happening, so the current instance is returned
 // unchanged.
+// The comparator uses the global comparator on this entity,
+// but can be overridden by passing a second `deepEqual` argument
+// to setPath: entity(..).setPath('..', value, true);
 //
 // Both path and value are type-safe and will give errors if invalid. const nestedUpdate = person.setPath('address.street', 'Teststreet 1').get();